Table of Contents

 However, cannabis is more than marketing and consumption.
 Products labeled indica and sativa fly off shelves, some consumers are purchasing products with various terpene and cannabinoid concentrations, and synthetic Delta-8 products are all the rage throughout non-legal states.
 Yet, from the beginning, Delta 9 THC has reigned supreme as the substance most associated with cannabis, particularly its psychoactive effects.
 Now the question is, as the market offers edibles, tablets, carts, and more, where is the THC sourced?

 New York has recently passed legislation allowing hemp farmers to grow for the adult-use cannabis market.
 However, in other markets, hemp farmers have been tempted to use loopholes to create supercharged hemp-derived products that contain concentrations of THC well beyond those found in the regulated market.
-The danger in such practices is hard to understate as it's unclear if the form of THC is converted via chemical lab processes from other cannabinoids present in hemp.
+The danger in such practices is hard to understate as it’s unclear if the form of THC is converted via chemical lab processes from other cannabinoids present in hemp.
 Arguably more concerning is if producers abuse the regulations so that a 60g edible gets packed with 180mg of THC.
-This practice obeys the stipulation that legal hemp products may not surpass 0.3% THC concentration yet bucks the standard of the adult-use industry in which a similarly sized product would have about 10mgs.
+This practice obeys the stipulation that legal hemp products may not surpass 0.3% THC concentration yet bucks the standard of the adult-use industry in which a similarly sized product would have about 10 mgs.

 To put that into perspective, try to look at it like this.
 While the regulated legal cannabis market is being limited to selling the equivalent of a beer, the non-regulated hemp industry is producing and selling moonshine with reckless abandon.
+What is delta-9 THC but a risky workaround for a compound that already exists.

+What is Delta-9 THC?
 Industry Experts Weigh-In

 No one understands the situation better than the cultivators and producers on the ground floor.
 As hemp farmers are limited to growing plants with no more than 0.3% THC, they are well aware that having the same limit applied to their salable products, whether flower or gummy, allows for an absurd amount of variation in dosing.